PhilRug/readme-generator/Develop/utils/README.md

 # Professional ReadMe Generator

+Are you tired of writing readMes?
+Now you no longer have to!
+With this simple application using node.js all you have to do is answer a couple questions and a basic readme will be generated for you!
+* designers note: this is intended to be ran in the terminal

 ## Installation Instructions
 * in order to run this you need to run npm i inquirer@8.2.4 in the intergrated terminal
+* you must have Node.js v16

 ## Sources
 - starter code came from: https://github.com/coding-boot-camp/potential-enigma.git